themisvr/professional-networking-app/README.md

  - Front end: Add ability to comment on an existing article

 Q6:
- - Front end: Add ability to redirect to a connected user's account by clicking on the list item
  - Back/Front end: Add ability to search for any existing user
  - Front end: Add ability to navigate to a user's profile after searching for them
  - Front end: Show only public information of the user if not connected with them

 Q7:
- - Back/Front end: Show also jobs that connected users have posted as well as not connected ones
+ - Back/Front end: Show jobs from not connected ones
- - Back/Front end: Add ability to apply for a job
  - Back/Front end: Add ability to create a new job post and check how has applied to it
  - Back/Front end: Show job posts based on personal skills (Bonus: Matrix Factorization Collaborative Filtering)